The Main Types of Personal Injury Cases

 What Is the Process for Filing a Personal Injury Claim?

-How your attorney proceeds with a personal injury claim depends on a number of factors.
+How your attorney proceeds with a personal injury claim depends on several factors.
 These include who the responsible party is, whether there is an insurance company involved and what process is determined by the laws in your state.
 Here are some general steps.

 1. Gather Evidence